pavankumar1090/CAS/ReadMe 1.txt

 *****************************************************PROJECT DESCRIPTION*****************************************************************

+Problem Statement :Acronyms App Validation
-Problem Statement : Be Cognizant Home Page Header View 1.Login into Be.cognizant
+1.Login into Be.cognizant
 2.Verify the Username
 3.Click on the Company dropdown